zoelai428/umr-data-integration-project/README.md

   the results of your data integration pipeline, and, finally, against your integrated and cleaned data.

-## Datasets
+## Step 0: Datasets

 There are 2 main categories of datasets that are applied in this project: Bigfoot and UFO.
-The following documents the original sources of these datasets:
+For convenience, all of these datasets can be downloaded from [here](https://hessenbox.uni-marburg.de/dl/fi9vhEKt4uthdwRWTSmw5V/.dir) with the correct predefined filenames, whereas the following documents their original sources with respective links.

 *About Bigfoot*